-- Before entering the addiction psychiatry (ADP) fellowship program, applicants must be board-eligible or board-certified in an American Board of Psychiatry and Neurology.
-Applicants must complete the University of Utah Graduate Medical Education (GME) office paper application and credentialing forms.
-The University of Utah GME office completes the credentialing process, including education and license verification, background checks, and a urine drug screen.
+- Before entering the addiction psychiatry (ADP) fellowship program, applicants must be board-eligible or board-certified in an American Board of Psychiatry and Neurology (ABPN) specialty.
+Applicants must submit an application through the ERAS system.
+The University of Utah GME office completes the credentialing process, including education and license verification, background checks, and a urine drug screen during the orientation process.

 - All applicants must have or be eligible to obtain a Utah medical license, Utah controlled substance license, and a DEA number.
 The Utah medical licensing boards (for MD’s or DO’s) require that all applicants for a Utah medical license complete the Federation of State Medical Boards’ (FSMB) Credential Verification System (CVS), which provides independent confirmation of credentials to practice in the state.

 - Applicants must follow the policies and procedures regarding eligibility and selection criteria for the ADP fellowship.
-All applicants must fill out a standard application (the University of Utah Addiction Psychiatry Fellowship Program Application Worksheet) and provide documentation for items in the worksheet.
+All applicants must fill out a ERAS application for the University of Utah Addiction Psychiatry Fellowship and provide required documentation.

-- Internal applicants from the University of Utah Residency Programs must provide the following documentation:
+- Internal applicants from the University of Utah Residency Programs may apply for early consideration and interview PRIOR to the year's ERAS season by providing the following documentation: